TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 **CSS Background**

-• The stylish dotted pattern you see in hero section of the website is created by CSS Backgrounds.
+• The stylish dotted patterns in the hero section of the website is created by using CSS Backgrounds.

-• Here you will find presets of Background Patterns made entirely by CSS.
+• Here you will find presets of background patterns made entirely by CSS.

 • You can edit colors and size of the pattern and copy it as CSS or download PNG image of the pattern.